 Login Security & Login Monitoring: Log All User Account Logins or Log Only User Account Lockouts (see Screenshot).
-Email alerting options allow you to choose 5 different email alerting options: Choose to have email alerts sent when a User Account is locked out, An Administrator Logs in, An Administrator Logs in and when a User Account is locked out, Any User logs in when a User Account is locked out or Do Not Send Email Alerts.
-See BulletProof Security Login Security & Monitoring Features for additional features and options.
+Brute Force Login Security Protection.
+Email alerting options allow you to choose 5 different email alerting options: Choose to have email alerts sent when a User Account is locked out, An Administrator Logs in, An Administrator Logs in and when a User Account is locked out, Any User logs in and when a User Account is locked out or Do Not Send Email Alerts.
+Choose Standard WP Error Messages or Generic Error Messages for Login Security Stealth Mode.
+Choose to Enable or Disable Login Password Reset capability for Login Security Stealth Mode.
+See the BulletProof Security Login Security & Monitoring Features section for additional features and options.

-The answer is very simple - .htaccess files (distributed configuration files) are processed first before any other code on your website.
-In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files before those scripts even have a chance to reach the php coding in WordPress.
+The answer is very simple - .htaccess files (distributed Server configuration files) are processed by your server first before any other code on your website.
+In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files/Firewalls before those scripts even have a chance to reach the php code in WordPress.
 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
 Please read the FAQ page for Server compatibility questions.

 WordPress is already very secure, but every website, no matter what type of platform it is built on should have additional website security measures in place as a standard.
 BulletProof Security provides that additional website security protection that every website should have.

 Active Installs: 100,000+

 36 of 39 support threads in the last two months have been resolved.